ponycode/pony-uploader/README.md

 $ npm install
 $ node server.js
 ```

+NOTE: The example server provided only has the index endpoints stubbed out.
+It is up to you to implement should you want to track whether the image ends up getting used or will become stale.

 # Picking the client apart
 The client is made of 3 components: an image resizer, an uploader, and a jQuery plugin.
 If you don't wish to use the HTML & CSS provided